fedora-riscv/releng/docs/source/sop_unretire.rst

 Sometimes, packagers request that we *unretire* a package branch that has previously been retired.

-This typically happens on the `master` branch, but could conceivably happen on any stable or arbitrary branch.
+This typically happens on the `rawhide` branch, but could conceivably happen on any stable or arbitrary branch.

 Action